jumpcutking/threads/README.md

     console.log(`Parent thread count: ${data.count}`, data);
 });
 ```

+## Create Multiple Events on Actions
+You can add additional events to an action by the same method. addAction will also return the index of the newly created event listener.

+## Remove Event Listeners and Actions
+An event listener can be removed by it's known index using the Threads.removeActionAt(id, index).
+You can use Threads.remove(id) to remove the entire action and all associated listeners.

 ## Send a Request to all Threads
 A request is sent to all threads by default or by setting a wildcard (*) as the thread ID in the threads.send function.